 Very low-income limits are calculated using a set of formula relationships.
 The first step in calculating very low-income limits is to calculate what they would be if the four-person limit is based on 50 percent of the estimated area median family income.
-Adjustments are then made if this number is outside of formula constraints.
+Adjustments are then made if this number is outside formula constraints.

-More specifically, the very low-income limit for a fourperson family is calculated as follows:
+More specifically, the very low-income limit for a four-person family is calculated as follows:

-- (1) 50 percent of the area median family income is calculated and set as the tentative four-person family income limit; - (2) if it is lower, the four-person income limit is increased to the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom Section 8 Fair Market Rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - (3) the four-person income limit is not allowed to exceed the greater of 80 percent of the U.S. median family income or the income needed to afford a two-bedroom unit renting at 100 percent of the Fair Market Rent (FMR) if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs); - (4) to minimize program management problems, income limits are not allowed to fall below previous year levels in areas where FMR reductions would have resulted in lower income limits; and, - (5) in no instance are income limits less than if based on the State non-metropolitan median family income level.
+- (1) 50 percent of the area median family income is calculated and tentatively set as the four-person family income limit; - a minimum four-person income limit is calculated as the amount required to afford a two-bedroom unit renting at 85 percent of the Fair Market Rent (FMR) if 35 percent of income is used for rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - (3) a maximum four-person income limit is calculated as the greater of 80 percent of the U.S. median family income or the income needed to afford a two-bedroom unit renting at 100 percent of the Fair Market Rent (FMR) if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs); - (4) to minimize program management problems, income limits are not allowed to fall below previous year levels in areas where FMR reductions would have resulted in lower income limits; and, - (5) in no instance are income limits less than if based on the state non-metropolitan median family income level (even if the step 2 calculation produces a lower amount).